sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             Wehler K3 Surfaces over finite fields.
 New Zealand Journal of Mathematics 45 (2015), 19–31.

 ..
+[FIV2012] \H. Fournier, A. Ismail, and A. Vigneron. *Computing the Gromov
+             hyperbolicity of a discrete metric space*.
+2012.
+             :arxiv:`1210.3323`.

+..
 [FM2014] Cameron Franc and Marc Masdeu, "Computing fundamental
             domains for the Bruhat-Tits tree for GL_2(Qp), p-adic automorphic forms, and the canonical embedding of Shimura